-At least two members of the ARC (including the ARC Chairman) have recent and relevant accounting or related financial management expertise or experience.
+All three members of the ARC (including the ARC Chairman) have recent and relevant accounting or related financial management expertise or experience.
 Mr Tan Lye Huat is a chartered accountant by profession and sits on several Singapore public-listed boards.
 Mr Cheng Hong Kok in his professional career, has gathered extensive financial management experience.
 Mr Cheng was previously a board member with the Singapore Economic Development Board and head of corporate planning, finance and accounting with Singapore Petroleum Company Limited.
+Mr Leong Kok Ho is a chartered accountant by profession and he is the CFO of Tuan Sing (the Company's holding company).
+Mr Leong was also a CFO of several reputable companies (both private and public listed) in his career.

-None of the ARC members was a former partner or director of the Company's existing auditing firm or its member firms.
+None of the ARC members was a former partner or director of the Company' existing auditing firm or its member firms.